cloudmenson/Guess-the-number-game/README.md

 # Guess-the-number-game

-A simple game of guess the number on Html and pure JavaScript.
+A simple game of Guess the number on Html and pure JavaScript.

 # Review